dwyl/phoenix-chat-example/auth.md

     </header>
 ```

-We are now checking if any user is logged in.
+We are now checking if any person is logged in.

 If it is, we show the profile picture
 and a `"Logout"` button.
 Otherwise, we show a `"Login"` button.
-These buttons redirect the user
+These buttons redirect the person
 to the `/logout` and `/login` paths,
 respectively,
 which are handled by `AuthController`